Efrim Menuck: Biography

 Menuck was born in Montreal but grew up primarily in Toronto.
 He moved back to Montreal when he was in his early 20s.
 His father was a doctor and his mother was a nurse.
 He attended Hebrew day school from first to ninth grade.
 After dropping out of high school in 11th grade, Menuck was homeless and jobless and had a nervous breakdown at age 20.
-Menuck has mentioned that as a teenager he once lived in a flooded basement with "two other lost kids" and "a litter of feral kittens, and that all were unfed".
-In 1994, Mauro Pezzente, Mike Moya, and Menuck founded Godspeed You!
+Menuck has mentioned that as a teenager he found himself "living in a flooded basement with two other lost kids and a litter of feral kittens. we were all unfed. [sic]" In 1994, Mauro Pezzente, Mike Moya, and Menuck founded Godspeed You!
 Black Emperor, an influential instrumental rock ensemble.
-Their first album, All Lights Fucked on the Hairy Amp Drooling, is the earliest recorded document of Godspeed You!
+Their first release, a cassette titled All Lights Fucked on the Hairy Amp Drooling, is the earliest recorded document of Godspeed You!
 Black Emperor.
 Self-released in December 1994, the cassette was dubbed only 33 times.
-It was not until the release of their official debut album, F♯ A♯ ∞, that they began receiving recognition for their work.
+It was not until the release of their debut album, F♯ A♯ ∞, that they first received widespread recognition for their work.

 Menuck is also responsible for the creation of Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, along with fellow Godspeed You!
 Black Emperor alumni Sophie Trudeau and Thierry Amar.
 Originally conceived as an aid to Menuck in learning how to score music, the group has since blossomed into a regular collaboration.

 When He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms... debuted, it was notable in that it included vocals by Menuck and his band mates; this was in contrast with the taciturn Godspeed You!
 Black Emperor.
 However, Constellation states on the biography for Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band that Menuck did in fact sing vocals before the creation of the group on a "rare 1996 GYBE cassette release".

 While the music of Godspeed You!
 Black Emperor was marked by its sampling and symphonic development, Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band more regularly incorporated lyrics as well.
 Menuck confessed to being at odds with the role of the singer in bands, noting that lyricists are often featured as the main attraction at the expense of their bands.
 He also felt uncomfortable with his own singing, but has since overcome that feeling.
 Menuck often shares vocal duty with all the other members of A Silver Mt.
 Zion.